We strive to improve the quality of life of transplant recipients

 Long treatment periods

-Dosing for a period of 100-200 days, leading to suboptimal patient compliance
+Current standard of care prophylactic drugs are dosed for a period of 100-200 days, leading to risk of suboptimal patient compliance

 Resistance development